cchitsiang/awesome-stars/topics.md

 - [fluttercandies/flutter_wechat_assets_picker](https://github.com/fluttercandies/flutter_wechat_assets_picker) - An image picker (also with video and audio) for Flutter projects based on the WeChat's UI.
 - [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.
 - [BasedHardware/omi](https://github.com/BasedHardware/omi) - AI wearables.
 Put it on, speak, transcribe, automatically
-- [ente-io/ente](https://github.com/ente-io/ente) - End-to-end encrypted, FOSS cloud for Photos, 2FA secrets and more!
+- [ente-io/ente](https://github.com/ente-io/ente) - End-to-end encrypted platform for photos, videos and 2FA secrets.
 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!
 - [felangel/mason](https://github.com/felangel/mason) - Tools which allow developers to create and consume reusable templates called bricks.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.
 - [nepaul/awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more..
 All you should know about Flutter development!
 - [LianjiaTech/bruno](https://github.com/LianjiaTech/bruno) - An enterprise-class package of Flutter components for mobile applications. ( Bruno 是基于一整套设计体系的 Flutter 组件库。)
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.
 - [dengyin2000/dynamic_widget](https://github.com/dengyin2000/dynamic_widget) - A Backend-Driven UI toolkit, build your dynamic UI with json, and the json format is very similar with flutter widget code.
 - [bytedance/flutter_ume](https://github.com/bytedance/flutter_ume) - UME is an in-app debug kits platform for Flutter.
 Produced by Flutter Infra team of ByteDance
 - [olmps/memo](https://github.com/olmps/memo) - Memo is an open-source, programming-oriented spaced repetition software (SRS) written in Flutter.